CodeKrakken/debugging-tech-test/README.md

 * Deleted `app/views/companies/show.html.erb`.

+### Bug 3

 * Changed `app/model/employee.rb line 5` from `validates :forename, :surname, :middlename, presence: true` to `validates :forename, :surname, presence: true`.

 * Changed `app/views/employees/new.html.erb line 26` from `<%= form.text_field :middlename, class: "form-control" %>` to `<%= form.text_field :surname, class: "form-control" %>`.

 * Deleted `db/migrate/20200120121725_add_middlename_to_employees_table.rb` and all `middlename` attributes from `db/seeds.rb`.

-## Other
+### Other

 * Changed `app/views/employees/index.html.erb line 1` from `<h2 class="pb-2">Listing Employees</h2>` to `<h2 class="pb-2">Listing Employees of <%= @company.name %></h2>`.

-## Summary

-These actions dealt with all three bugs.
-My last action was in the name of human readability: without this change, `/companies/[n]/employees`, the company name is only shown alongside each employee.
-Therefore a newly created company would not display the company name, which users may find offputting.
+Without this change, `/companies/[n]/employees`, a newly created company does not display the company name, which may confuse users.

 ## Testing

-I used RSpec and Capybara to test my bug fixes.
-I would ideally have set up the tests first, but with limited time I had to prioritise.
-To compensate for this and avoid evergreen testing, I made sure to purposefully write a failing version first, searching for content that I know not to be there.<br>
+I tested my bug fixes with RSpec and Capybara.
+I would have set up the tests first, but with limited time I had to prioritise.
+To ensure integrity and avoid evergreen testing, I first made each test fail by expecting non existent content.<br>
-I began with a couple of smoke tests, before focusing on the bug fixes.
-I am happy to report there were no major issues with testing.
+I began with a couple of smoke tests, before working through the bugs.
+There were no major issues with testing.

 <br>